Luna-Suffers/FurFetch/README.md

 * Faster downloading of images

 ## Why?
 Why did I make an E621 downloader you ask?
-Well there are many reasons, but mainly I used to use the E621 Downloader by McSib but found it required lots of prerequisite downloads and setup; which is quite lengthy for the common user, so I decided to make my own which could then be compiled to a single app EXE
+Mainly because I used to use the E621 Downloader by McSib, but found it required lots of prerequisite downloads and setup; which is lengthy and bloaty for most users, so I decided to make my own which could then be compiled to a single .EXE

 # Installation
 FurFetch requires no prior packages/installations; other than a copy of Windows (Does not work on MACOS or Linux currently) <br>